eianlei/trimix-fill/README.md

 # trimix-fill
-trimix-fill is a project for learning to code Python and to learnd and compared different Python GUI frameworks
+trimix-fill was a quick project for learning to code Python and to learn and compare different Python GUI frameworks: TkInter and PyQt5.

+I eventually decided that I like PyQt5 much more and decided not to continue with TkInter.
+This repo is no longer developed, and I have moved on to a new project [pydplan@github](https://github.com/eianlei/pydplan), see also [PYDPLAN github pages for documentation](https://eianlei.github.io/pydplan/)

-There are various technical scuba diving calculation modules and applications coded in Python3.
+In this repo there are various technical scuba diving calculation modules and applications coded in Python3.
-There are GUI applications coded for tkinter and PyQt5 frameworks.
+The GUI applications are coded for tkinter and PyQt5 frameworks.
-Also some command line variants.
+Also a command line variant was made to see how that works vs GUI.
 Read the wiki pages for more details.

-Currently there are
+This repo contains:

 ## Trimix blending tools:
 - tmx_gui-pyqt5.py, GUI app for doing trimix gas blending calculations, uses PyQt5